raspibolt/raspibolt/lightning-mobile-wallet.md

 * Open Zeus and click on 'Get started'

-* The screen proposes several settings, we'll come back to them later, for now select 'Connect a node' at the top, and then '+ Add a new node'
+* Select 'Connect a node' at the top, and then '+ Add a new node'

 * Click on 'Use Tor'